Lorenzo Alexander: Coaching career

+On January 15, 2026, Alexander was hired as the assistant edges coach at his alma mater, California.

 Personal life

 Alexander was raised by his mother and his maternal uncle.

 He is married and has two daughters and two sons.
 He has a family history of diabetes and thus is a spokesman for the American Diabetes Association.

 Alexander is a Christian.
 He became a Christian shortly after the death of his teammate Sean Taylor.
 He said, “I was in the NFL making great money, living my dream, but in reality I had a hole in my heart and I was yearning for more.
 So with that tragedy really pushing me to something that I wasn’t quite sure what it was and the modeling of those men that I mentioned, my teammates, my brothers, I soon found out that that was Christ.”

 When he joined the Redskins in 2006, Alexander gained the nickname "One Man Gang", due to the versatility of football positions he can play: offensive guard, tight end, linebacker, fullback, defensive tackle, defensive end, and special teams.

 Alexander co-owns and runs a Pilates studio in Ashburn, Virginia, called The Studio M.B.S.
 (Mind, Body, Soul), with former Redskins teammate Kedric Golston.